How to enable Merchandising Reporting

-If you already have product recommendations running on your site, the tag is already there — no extra setup required.
+If you already have product recommendations running on your site, the tag is already there.
+There is no need for extra setup.

 }

-If your Recommendation reporting is already configured, Merch events will be captured the same way.
-Otherwise, your TSE or internal tech team can follow the existing Recos GTM setup (same trigger, variables, and event structure).
+If your Recommendation reporting is already configured, Merch events will be captured the same way once the additional variables **`event_id`** and **`category_id`** are included.
+Otherwise, your TSE or internal tech team can follow the existing Recos GTM setup (same trigger, variables, and event structure) and add these two variables.

 {